Webhooks

 When a webhook delivery fails (your endpoint does not return a 200 status code), Surfboard retries automatically:

-- First retry: 5 seconds after the initial failure.
+- First retry: 5 minutes after the initial failure.

 Failure Alerts and Automatic Disabling